Indian shares rise on downward trend in COVID-19 cases

 Goldman Sachs on Tuesday cut its second-quarter GDP forecast for India, and said it now expects a 27.6% annual contraction in the quarter from 20.5% in the earlier forecast.

-Financials stocks provided support, with mortgage lender HDFC Ltd and Kotak Mahindra Bank Ltd being among the top boosts to the Nifty 50, rising 1.6% and 0.6%, respectively.
+Financials stocks provided support, with mortgage lender HDFC Ltd (HDFC.NS) and Kotak Mahindra Bank Ltd (KTKM.NS) being among the top boosts to the Nifty 50, rising 1.6% and 0.6%, respectively.

 Our Standards: The Thomson Reuters Trust Principles.